-Originally established in 1988 as a book series, Social Philosophy Today has evolved into a well-respected peer-reviewed journal.
-It is published annually in electronic format and is also available in print on demand.
-The topic of each volume is based on the theme of the annual International Social Philosophy Conference.
-Anyone may submit a relevant manuscript and only those manuscripts recommended on the basis of anonymous peer-review are accepted for publication.
+Social Philosophy Today is a peer-reviewed journal published on behalf of the North American Society for Social Philosophy.
+The topic of each annual volume is based on the theme of the annual International Social Philosophy Conference.
+Submitted manuscripts are accepted for publication on the basis of anonymous peer-review.
 The acceptance rate is approximately 30%.

 Title sheet: To facilitate anonymous review, the author should not be identified in the manuscript or the abstract, or in any electronic signature.
 Contact information, including name, institutional affiliation, and an e-mail address, must be submitted as an attachment on a separate title sheet.

 File type and format: Manuscripts should be submitted in Word format (.docx, .doc).
 They should be double-spaced (including quotations, notes, and references), and the right margin should not be justified.

 Citation style: We use The Chicago Manual of Style “author-date” system, and request that authors use this in their submissions.
 More information is available here.